JackHMcD/barcelona/README.md

 ## Acknowledgments
 - I could not have done this without [Hopper](https://www.hopperapp.com/) – It is an excellent tool for reverse-engineering and I have spent countless hours using it for this project.
 - The Messages team has fleshed out a truly remarkable ecosystem of frameworks and daemons.
-The struggles working with these APIs were due to a lack of documentation – the frameworks themselves are very feature-rich and easy to use once properly understood.
+The struggles working with these APIs were due to a lack of documentation – the frameworks themselves are very feature-rich and easy to use once properly understood